 Each account has a default cashflow type, however in some circumstances a custom cashflow schedule may be required.
 A description of each cashflow type and their use is outlined below.

 The cashflow effect of both income received in advance and prepaid expenses may require special consideration.
-For details on handling income in advance or prepaid expense please review the desktop client help note - Handling Income Received in Advance.
+For details on handling income in advance or prepaid expense please review the help note - Handling Income Received in Advance.
 The help note covers the specific example of grants received in advance, however the accounting concepts remain the same for other possibilities.
-An online app version of this help note will be added in the near future.

 Calxa Cashflow Types available: